guipasse/CriptoFoto/README.md

 file system, so in order to perform this task, the application uses two cryptographic systems, one asymmetrical and another symmetrical, which work together to ensure the security of these data and photographs.

+Guillem Pascual Serra

+For any comments or suggestions you can write me here... ktekesis@hotmail.com